eddayyy/WeatherFul-Bot/README.md

 ## Contributing

 Feel free to fork this repository and submit pull requests.
-For major changes, please open an issue first to discuss the proposed changes.
+For major changes, please open an issue first to discuss what you would like to change.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details.